sandeep4055/mlops_specalization/README.md

 <li>Monitor and maintain the system to ensure that it continues to perform well over time.
 This involves monitoring key performance metrics and making updates to the model and infrastructure as necessary.</li>
 </ul>
 </ol>
-These steps provide a high-level overview of the typical stages involved in an ML project, but the exact details may vary depending on the specific project and its requirements.
+These steps provide a high-level overview of the typical stages involved in an ML project, but the exact details may vary depending on the specific project and its requirements.<br><br>

 ![mlprojectsteps](https://user-images.githubusercontent.com/70133134/233526364-96b1a927-5d7a-42eb-bf3a-c51251afc28c.jpg)